 \subsection{Appending long trees}

-Let $F\colon\Gamma\to\RR$ be a balanced function on a tropical curve.
-A subgraph $\Gamma_0\subset \Gamma$ is called a {\it frame} if $\Gamma\setminus\Gamma_0$ is a forest, and each tree is connected to the frame by an $F$-contracted edge.
-These contracted edges will called {\it connecting edges}.
-A frame is {\it realizable} if it is realizable as a tropical map.
+Let $F\colon \Gamma \to \RR$ be a balanced function on a tropical curve.
+A subgraph $\Gamma_0 \subset \Gamma$ is called a \emph{frame} if $\Gamma \setminus \Gamma_0$ is a forest and each connected component of this forest is attached to the frame by an $F$-contracted edge.
+These contracted edges will be called \emph{connecting edges}.
+A frame is \emph{realizable} if it is realizable as a tropical map.

-Our goal is to prove the following:
+Our goal is to prove the following.

-\begin{theorem} Let $F\colon\Gamma\to\RR$ be a balanced function, with an allowable frame $\Gamma_0$.
+\begin{theorem} Let $F\colon \Gamma \to \RR$ be a balanced function with a realizable frame $\Gamma_0$.
 If the connecting edges are all sufficiently long, then $F$ is realizable. \end{theorem}

-In the cases we will be interested in, the realizable frames will be the realizable tropical maps occurring in Section~\ref{sec: genus2-explicit-constructions}.
-But set things up in such a way that, whenever other means can be used to produce realizable tropical maps, these can be used as realizable frames.
+In the situations of interest, the frames will be the realizable tropical maps constructed in Section~\ref{sec: genus2-explicit-constructions}.
+However, we present the argument in a way that allows any independently constructed realizable tropical maps to serve as frames.